-Graduate students beyond their first year who wish to be considered for continued teaching support must inform the graduate secretary when notified electronically or by posted announcements.
+Graduate students beyond their first year who wish to be considered for continued teaching support must inform the graduate administrator when notified electronically or by posted announcements.
 The following notification schedule applies:

 - Fall term appointments - preceding JUNE 1

 - Spring term appointments - preceding NOVEMBER 1

 - Summer term appointments - preceding APRIL 1

 Late notification may result in failure to obtain support.
 The list of requests for continued teaching support will be kept by the graduate administrator and the Director of Graduate Studies.
 These graduate students, or their interim or formal research advisor, should consult with the graduate administrator (or DGS) during the week before the applicable deadline to make sure that their name is indeed on the list.
 They should withdraw their name if they have received other support in the meantime.